Estadio Azteca: History

-The Estadio Azteca is also the site in which Pelé and Diego Maradona (during the 1970 and 1986 FIFA World Cup) lifted the trophy for the last time (The Jules Rimet Trophy and the current FIFA World Cup Trophy, respectively).
+The venue is where superstars Pelé (1970) and Diego Maradona (1986) lifted the FIFA World Cup Trophy for the last time.
 Estadio Azteca has also been used for musical performances throughout its history.
 Michael Jackson (5 sold-out shows in 1993), Menudo (in 1983), U2 (in 2006 and 2011), Luis Miguel (in 2002), Paul McCartney (in 2012 and 2017), Elton John, Maná, Juan Gabriel, Gloria Estefan, Jaguares, Lenny Kravitz, *Nsync, Hanson, Ana Gabriel, and The Three Tenors all have become part of the stadium's main spectacle.
 The stadium has also been used for political events, including Mexican president Felipe Calderón's campaign closure in 2006, as well as religious events, such as Jehovah's Witnesses conventions and the appearance of Pope John Paul II in 1999.

 In April 2017, it was announced that starting July 2018, Cruz Azul would relocate to the Azteca on a temporary basis, due to the impending demolition of the Estadio Azul.

-The stadium is scheduled to host matches during the 2026 FIFA World Cup, including the opening match, in a tournament to take place in the United States, Mexico, and Canada.
-It will be the third time Azteca has hosted World Cup games; in 1970 and 1986, games also took place at the stadium.
+The stadium hosted multiple matches during the 2026 FIFA World Cup, including the opener.
+It was the third World Cup for Azteca, which hosted the final match in both 1970 and 1986.